 - short courses alumna, C. G. Menon;

-- and visiting lecturer, author and publisher, Cherry Potts.
+- visiting lecturer, author and publisher, Cherry Potts;

 City Writes is a popular, friendly and notable event for great writing.
-The deadline for the City Writes Spring Event, is Friday, 8th March 2019.
+The deadline for the City Writes Summer Event, is Friday, 14th June 2019.
 You can submit extracts, but please make sure they stand alone.
-Candidates will be informed of their success by the end of week 8 (15th March 2019).
+Candidates will be informed of their success by the end of week 8 (21st June 2019).